Unidata/LDM/mcast_lib/OESS-Client/OESS-Client/README.md

 Where:
-wrkgrpName | ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) credential | Pathname of file containing AL2S OESS API account credentials desc       | Description of the circuit (e.g., “NEXRAD2 feed”) node1      | Name of AL2S switch at one endpoint (e.g., “sdn-sw.ashb.net.internet2.edu”) interface1 | Specification of port on `node1` (e.g., “1/7”)
+wrkgrpName | ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) credential | Pathname of YAML file containing AL2S OESS account credentials desc       | Description of the circuit (e.g., “NEXRAD2 feed”) node1      | Name of AL2S switch at one endpoint (e.g., “sdn-sw.ashb.net.internet2.edu”) interface1 | Specification of port on `node1` (e.g., “1/7”)